manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

 - [Explain how to present a `UIKit` ViewController on `SwiftUI`](#explain-how-to-present-a-uikit-viewcontroller-on-swiftui)

 ---

+### **Why SwiftUI uses `struct` for view and not `class`?**

+- **No Shared State**: Structs provide value semantics, meaning each instance is a unique value and is passed by value rather than by reference.
+This eliminates concerns about shared mutable state, making it easier to reason about the app’s behavior and reducing the chances of unexpected side effects.

+- **Immutable by Default**: Structs in Swift are immutable by default, encouraging a more functional programming style where changes are made by creating new instances rather than mutating existing ones.
+This immutability helps maintain a clear and predictable flow of data, which is crucial in SwiftUI’s reactive paradigm.

+- **Performance Benefits**: Structs are generally more lightweight than classes, which can lead to performance benefits, especially when creating and managing multiple instances of views, as is common in SwiftUI.

+- **Thread Safety**: Since structs are immutable and don’t have shared state, they inherently mitigate some concerns related to thread safety.
+In SwiftUI, this aligns well with its reactive nature, where changes to the state trigger updates to the UI in a predictable and thread-safe manner.

+- **Automatic View Updating**: SwiftUI relies on value types like structs to automatically update views when their associated state changes.
+The use of structs simplifies this process by ensuring that changes to the state trigger UI updates without the need for explicit handling or observation.

+### **What are some advantages of using `SwiftUI` over `UIKit`?**

+- **Declarative Syntax**: SwiftUI uses a declarative syntax, allowing developers to describe the UI and its behavior in a concise and easy-to-understand manner.
+This approach reduces boilerplate code and simplifies the process of creating and maintaining user interfaces.

+- **Live Preview and Real-Time Editing**: SwiftUI provides a live preview feature in Xcode, enabling developers to see real-time changes made to the UI code.
+This instant feedback loop streamlines the development process and facilitates quicker iteration.

+- **Less Code, More Flexibility**: With SwiftUI, developers can achieve complex layouts and interactions with significantly less code compared to UIKit.
+The framework’s built-in components and modifiers help create dynamic and adaptive interfaces with ease.

+- **Unified Codebase for Multiple Platforms**: SwiftUI supports multi-platform development, allowing developers to use a single codebase to create user interfaces for iOS, macOS, watchOS, and tvOS applications.
+This unified approach simplifies the development and maintenance of applications across Apple platforms.

+- **Automatic Adaptation to Different Device Sizes and Orientations**: SwiftUI’s layout system automatically adapts to different device sizes and orientations, making it easier to create responsive and adaptive user interfaces without manually handling constraints and size classes.

+- **Native Integration with Swift**: SwiftUI is built using Swift and takes advantage of its language features, such as type safety, optionals, and closures.
+This native integration provides a seamless development experience for Swift developers.

+- **Built-in Animations and Transitions**: SwiftUI simplifies the implementation of animations and transitions with its built-in animation APIs.
+Developers can easily add smooth and interactive animations to their UI elements using simple modifiers and transitions.

+- **State Management Simplification**: SwiftUI introduces state management with features like @State, @Binding, @ObservedObject, and @EnvironmentObject, simplifying the handling of data and state changes within views.

+- **Automatic Accessibility Support**: SwiftUI incorporates accessibility features by default, making it easier for developers to create apps that are accessible to users with disabilities.
+The framework encourages best practices for accessibility.

+- **Enhanced Preview Support**: SwiftUI’s preview system in Xcode allows for better testing and visualisation of different states and scenarios of the UI, aiding in rapid prototyping and testing.

 ### **What are SwiftUI `Modifiers`?
 Can you create some of your own and how?**